9 questions everyone newly diagnosed has

 Find out the answers to questions you may have on scleroderma

-Problems with the mouth, oral cavity and teeth can have a very negative impact on quality of life for people with scleroderma, leading to difficulties with speech and eating.
+Oral symptoms of scleroderma such as problems with the mouth, oral cavity and teeth can have a significant impact upon quality of life for people with scleroderma; and can cause difficulties with speech and eating.

-Thankfully, many people find treatments to control and manage oral and dental scleroderma symptoms effectively.
-We encourage everyone who is experiencing problems with oral health to seek advice from their doctors, dentists and other relevant health professionals.
+There are treatments available that can be used to effectively control and manage these oral and dental symptoms, and we encourage everyone who is experiencing problems with oral health to talk to their doctors, dentists and other relevant health professionals.

 Reduced mouth opening in systemic sclerosis is caused by tightness in the skin on the face around the mouth.

-Many people don't notice this particular problem as it emerges slowly over many years and they adapt to cope over time.
-If the mouth opening becomes very small it can have an impact on eating, dental hygiene and speech.
+Many people do not notice this particular problem as it emerges slowly over many years and they adapt to cope over time.
+If the mouth opening becomes very small this can impact upon eating, dental hygiene and speech.
 It never progresses to a point where patients are unable to feed or speak.

 No drug treatments can prevent or treat microstomia.
-It's thought that exposure to cold may be an important driver of skin tightening of the face, so try to keep warm with a thermal blanket and cover the face during cold spells – you could use a scarf.
+It is thought that exposure to the cold may be an important driver of skin tightening around the face, so try to keep warm with a thermal blanket and wear a scarf to cover the face during cold spells.

-Mouth stretching exercises are probably the best treatment for microstomia.
-For best effects it is recommended that you perform these exercises once or twice a day (perhaps at the same time as you brush your teeth to make it easy to remember).
+Mouth stretching exercises are probably the most effective treatment for microstomia.
+For maximum benefit it is recommended that you perform these exercises once or twice a day (perhaps at the same time as you brush your teeth to make it easy to remember).
 Please see here for our mouth exercises.

 Before exercising, it is always wise to warm up the area you plan to exercise.
 You can warm up the facial muscles by massaging the skin around your mouth with your fingers or using a warm flannel/compress over your mouth for 30 seconds before starting.

 You may notice some aching of the muscles around your mouth for a few days after starting the routine.
-The exercises themselves shouldn't be painful, so listen to your body, lessening the pressure should you experience any significant discomfort.
+The exercises themselves should not be painful, so listen to your body, lessening the pressure should you experience any significant discomfort.